All NAF, National Academy Foundation, Academies have an open enrollment policy.

 Dual Credit Course Offerings: none at this time

-DELIVERING GREAT CUSTOMER SERVICE
+DELIVERING GREAT CUSTOMER SERVICE (Senior Year)

 This course introduces students to the concept of service as a critical component of a hospitality or tourism business.
 It combines current theory and practice with observations of customer service in action, role-play, and critical analysis of models.
 Topics include trends, the psychology of interactions between customers and providers, the phases of customer service, common mistakes, internal customer service, management, and customer feedback.
 Students begin to appreciate how the quality of customer service has wide-ranging implications for all professional endeavors.